-Joanna Redelbach focuses on international trade law, including WTO dispute settlement.
+Joanna Redelbach practices international trade law, with a particular emphasis on WTO law and WTO dispute settlement.

 Prior to joining Van Bael & Bellis, Joanna worked as a trainee at the European Commission’s Directorate-General for Trade.
 She also previously worked as a legal intern at the Legal Affairs Division of the WTO and gained valuable experience at the Geneva office of a leading US law firm dealing with international trade law.

 Polish, English, French, Spanish

 - University of Geneva, Master of International and European Law, summa cum laude, 2013

 - Adam Mickiewicz University Poznań, Poland, Master of European Studies (European Law), summa cum laude, 2012

 - University of Geneva, Certificate in Transnational Law, 2010